bbitmaster/clippysync/README.md

 - Easy configuration using a YAML file
 - Secure communication between machines
 - Cross-platform support (Windows, macOS, Linux)
+- Prints a message when a paste is sent or received, including the size of the paste in characters

 ## Installation